 The U.S. Dollar is the functional currency for the Company and all of its subsidiaries and is also the reporting currency for the Company.
 By operating internationally, we are subject to foreign currency risk from transactions denominated in currencies other than the U.S. Dollar ("foreign currencies").
 Such transactions include sales and operating expenses.
 As a result of such transactions, portions of our cash, accounts receivable and accounts payable are denominated in foreign currencies.
-Approximately 12 % of our net sales revenue was denominated in foreign currencies during both the three month periods ended August 31, 2024 and 2023, and 14 % of our net sales revenue was denominated in foreign currencies during both the six month periods ended August 31, 2024 and 2023.
+Approximately 12% 14% of our net sales revenue was denominated in foreign currencies during both the three and nine month periods ended August 31, 2024 November 30, 2024 and 2023, and 14% of our net sales revenue was denominated in foreign currencies during both the six three and nine month periods ended August 31, 2024 and 2023.
+November 30, 2023.
 These sales were primarily denominated in Euros, British Pounds and Canadian Dollars.
 We make most of our inventory purchases from manufacturers in Asia and primarily use the U.S. Dollar for such purchases.

-In our condensed consolidated statements of income, foreign currency exchange rate gains and losses resulting from the remeasurement of foreign income tax receivables and payables, and deferred income tax assets and liabilities are recognized in income tax expense, and all other foreign currency exchange rate gains and losses are recognized in SG&A. During the three and six month periods ended August 31, 2024, we recorded foreign currency exchange rate net losses of \$ 0.2 million and \$ 0.3 million, respectively, in income tax expense, compared to net gains of \$ 0.2 million and \$ 0.4 million for the same periods last year, respectively.
-During both the three and six month periods ended August 31, 2024, we recorded foreign currency exchange rate net gains of \$ 0.6 million in SG&A, compared to net losses of \$ 0.8 million and \$ 0.4 million for the same periods last year, respectively.
+In our condensed consolidated statements of income, foreign currency exchange rate gains and losses resulting from the remeasurement of foreign income tax receivables and payables, and deferred income tax assets and liabilities are recognized in income tax expense, and all other foreign currency exchange rate gains and losses are recognized in SG&A. During the three and six nine month periods ended August 31, 2024 November 30, 2024, we recorded foreign currency exchange rate net losses of \$0.2 \$0.5 million and \$0.3 \$0.8 million, respectively, in income tax expense, compared to net gains of \$0.2 \$0.1 million and \$0.4 \$0.5 million for the same periods last year, respectively.
+During both the three and six nine month periods ended August 31, 2024 November 30, 2024, we recorded foreign currency exchange rate net gains losses of \$0.6 million \$1.4 million and \$0.8 million, respectively, in SG&A, compared to net gains of \$0.1 million and net losses of \$0.8 million and \$0.4 million \$0.3 million for the same periods last year, respectively.
 We mitigate certain foreign currency exchange rate risk by using forward contracts to protect against the foreign currency exchange rate risk inherent in our transactions denominated in foreign currencies.
 We do not enter into any derivatives or similar instruments for trading or other speculative purposes.
 Certain of our forward contracts are designated as cash flow hedges ("foreign currency contracts") and are recorded on the balance sheet at fair value with changes in fair value recorded in Other Comprehensive Income (Loss) ("OCI") until the hedge transaction is settled, at which point amounts are reclassified from Accumulated Other Comprehensive Income (Loss) ("AOCI") to our condensed consolidated statements of income.
 Foreign currency derivatives for which we have not elected hedge accounting consist of certain forward contracts, and any changes in the fair value of these derivatives are recorded in our condensed consolidated statements of income.
 These undesignated derivatives are used to hedge monetary net asset and liability positions.
 Cash flows from our foreign currency derivatives are classified as cash flows from operating activities in our condensed consolidated statements of cash flows, which is consistent with the classification of the cash flows from the underlying hedged item.
 We evaluate our derivatives designated as cash flow hedges each quarter to assess hedge effectiveness.